Luka Dončić: First Western Conference Finals appearance (2021–2022)

 Dončić missed the first three games of the playoffs because of an injury in the final regular season game.
-On April 28, Dončić led the Dallas Mavericks to a 98–96 Game 6 win over the Utah Jazz to close the first-round series.
+On April 28, Dončić led the Mavericks to a 98–96 Game 6 win over the Utah Jazz to close the first-round series.
 It was the first time Dallas had advanced to the postseason's second round in Dončić's four-year NBA career.
 It was also the first time Mavericks won in the first round since winning the 2011 NBA Finals.
-On May 2, in Game 1 of the Western Conference Semi-finals, Dončić posted 45 points, 12 rebounds, and 8 assists in a 121–114 loss against the Phoenix Suns.
-On May 15, Dončić recorded 35 points, 10 rebounds, 4 assists, and 2 steals in three-quarters in a 123–90 Game 7 win against the overall one-seed Suns, securing the Mavericks a place in the Western Conference Finals.
-On May 20, during Game 2 of the Western Conference Finals, Dončić posted 42 points, 5 rebounds, 8 assists, and 3 steals in a 126–117 loss against the Golden State Warriors.
-He joined Michael Jordan (917) & Wilt Chamberlain (867) as the only players in NBA History with 800 points through their first 25 career playoff games.
-Dončić also tied Dirk Nowitzki for the most 40+ point games in Mavericks playoff history with seven.
-Two days later, Dončić surpassed Dirk Nowitzki in 40-point playoff games with a double-double of 40 points (21 in the fourth quarter) and 11 rebounds in a 109–100 Game 3 loss.
-According to Elias Sports Bureau, he led Dallas in points, rebounds, and assists ten times during the playoffs - the most ever in a single postseason.
+On May 2, in Game 1 of the Western Conference semifinals, Dončić posted 45 points, 12 rebounds, and eight assists in a 121–114 loss to the #1-seed Phoenix Suns.
+On May 15, Dončić recorded 35 points, 10 rebounds, four assists, and two steals in three quarters of play in a 123–90 Game 7 victory, securing the Mavericks a place in the Western Conference Finals.
+On May 20, during Game 2 of the Western Conference Finals, Dončić posted 42 points, five rebounds, eight assists, and three steals in a 126–117 loss to the Golden State Warriors.
+He joined Michael Jordan (917) and Wilt Chamberlain (867) as the only players in NBA history with 800 points through their first 25 career playoff games.
+Dončić also tied Dirk Nowitzki for the most 40-plus-point games in Mavericks playoff history with seven.
+Two days later, Dončić surpassed Nowitzki in 40-point playoff games with a double-double of 40 points (including 21 in the fourth quarter) and 11 rebounds in a 109–100 Game 3 loss.
+According to Elias Sports Bureau, he led Dallas in points, rebounds, and assists ten times during the playoffs—the most ever in a single postseason.
 On May 24, Dončić was selected to his third All-NBA First Team, becoming the third player since the merger to do so in their first four years, joining Tim Duncan and Larry Bird.